SotaYoshida/BCGP_ECI/README.md

 #### BCGP_ECI
-BCGP_ECI(Bayesian Constrained Gaussian Proocess model for Extrapolations in CI methods) is the code used in the my paper, [arXiv:1907.04974v3].
+BCGP_ECI(Bayesian Constrained Gaussian Proocess model for Extrapolations in CI methods) is the code used in the my paper, Phys.
+Rev. C 102, 024305 (2020), [arXiv:1907.04974v3].

 The aim of the code is to provide extrapolations for full CI (and valence CI calculations in a future version) with uncertainty quantification.